GOTV: Get Out The Vote - Voter Turnout Strategies

 Phone banking and SMS messaging have been standard parts of voter turnout programs for years.
 But with the US facing the COVID-19 crisis, they’ve never been a more important part of GOTV.
 Since in-person canvassing is practically impossible this year, many campaigns are turning to phone calls and text messages to reach voters.
 Directly speaking to someone is the easiest way to answer any questions they may have about voting or a candidate’s stance on the issues.
 It’s also a great way to follow up with people multiple times to make sure they’re prepared for Election Day.
 While voters may have been more irritated to receive these calls and texts in previous years, they’re more likely to crave the social connection this year.

-Election-Day Voter Turnout
+In Person Voter Turnout

 - Have volunteers at the ready to help folks with mobility issues get to the polls if they are not allowed to absentee vote.